-At that point, it's too late,' said Samuel Cole, an immigration judge in Chicago who is also spokesman for the National Association of Immigration Judges.
-'So everyone is being put at risk.'").
 The current EOIR approach manifests this disarray because there was not, and has never been, any meaningful continuity planning by EOIR.
-EOIR, and therefore the immigration court system itself, has become ideologically tainted against due process and in favor of rapid removals, leaving the court without any incentive at all to plan to protect the public health or the individuals and participants in the system.
+EOIR, and therefore the immigration court system itself, has sacrificed due process in favor of rapid removals, leaving the court without any incentive at all to plan to protect the public health or the individuals and participants in the system.

-Amici urge the issuance of a temporary restraining order to allow for development of a more comprehensive and scientifically sound policy that respects due process and the public health.
+Amici urge the issuance of a temporary restraining order to allow for development of a more comprehensive, systemic, and scientifically sound policy that respects due process and the public health.
 We offer a framework for what a legally and scientifically sound policy could look like and why a court-ordered pause on all non-essential activities for a short 28-day period could allow for such a policy to emerge in deliberations with stakeholder communities.